cgandini/Physochlaina_orientalis/README.md

 **INPUTS:**

-  You should first create the following files (please see Materials and Methods of XXX for more information):
+  You should first create the following files (please see Materials and Methods of *"The Complete Organelle Genomes of Physochlaina orientalis: Insights into Short Sequence Repeats across Seed Plant Mitochondrial Genomes"* for more information):

-  - mt4subse: mitochondrial contigs for the subset in fasta format, this should be all contigs with BLAST mitochondrial hits plus all contigs within the mitochondrial coverage.
-  - mt4extension: mitochondrial contigs for the extension in fasta format, all contigs with mitochondrial BLAST mitochondrial hits
+  - c1: reads mapping this fasta (or multifasta) file will be used to make the subset
-  - cp: chloroplast genome or chloroplast contigs in fasta format
+  - c2: contigs in this dasta file will be extended
+  - c3: reads mapping this fasta (or multifasta) file will be subtracted from the subset
   - reads1: pair-end reads file 1 in fastq format
   - reads2: pair-end reads file 2 in fastq format
   - threads: number of threads to use
-  - reads_format: indicate the format of reads names within the fastq file: **A**, if pair reads are denoted as read_name/1 and read_name/2 or **B**, if pair reads are denoted as read_name 1:N:0 and read_name 2:N:0.
+  - read_format: indicate the format of reads names within the fastq file: **A**, if pair reads are denoted as read_name/1 and read_name/2 or **B**, if pair reads are denoted as read_name 1:N:0 and read_name 2:N:0.
 You can check it by doing:
+  - PATH to SSAKE folder: complete path to SSAKE folder
+  - insert_size: indicate the insert size of paired-end reads

 ```
 head reads1.fastq